Brendan Donovan Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Pirates pitching staff ranks 13th in MLB.

-- The Pirates' 4.01 team ERA ranks 11th across all MLB pitching staffs.
+- The Pirates have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- Pirates pitchers combine to allow the third-fewest home runs in baseball (52 total, 0.9 per game).
+- The Pirates give up the fifth-fewest home runs in baseball (54 total, one per game).

-- In his most recent time out -- in relief on Sunday -- the righty tossed two scoreless innings against the Seattle Mariners while surrendering one hit.
+- His most recent appearance came on Sunday against the Seattle Mariners, when the right-hander went five innings, surrendering three earned runs while giving up five hits.

-- The 23-year-old has an ERA of 4.33, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .254 batting average against him.
+- The 24-year-old has put up an ERA of 4.35, with 6.1 strikeouts per nine innings, in four games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.